micmejia/bible-dump/NKJV/Matthew/Matt 8.md

 Now when Jesus had come into Peter's house, He saw his wife's mother lying sick with a fever.

 ###### 15
 So He touched her hand, and the fever left her.
-And she arose and served [^a]them. ## Many Healed in the Evening
+And she arose and served them. ## Many Healed in the Evening

 ###### 16
 When evening had come, they brought to Him many who were demon-possessed.
 And He cast out the spirits with a word, and healed all who were sick,